-Press the MENU control until compression status is displayed.
+On Audiophile audios, press the MENU control until compression status is displayed.
 Press the SEL control to enable the compression feature when COMP OFF is displayed.
 Press the SEL control again to disable the feature when COMP ON is displayed.